hyperledger/fabric/docs/source/readwrite.rst

 height of the transaction within the block).
-This scheme has many advantages over the incremental number scheme - primarily, it enables other components such as statedb, transaction simulation and validation for making efficient design choices.
+This scheme has many advantages over the incremental number scheme - primarily, it enables other components such as statedb, transaction simulation and validation to make efficient design choices.

 Following is an illustration of an example read-write set prepared by simulation of a hypothetical transaction.
 For the sake of simplicity, in